Linear Communication Model Examples With Pros and Cons

 4. Berlo’s SMCR Communication Model in 1960

-Aristotle's communication model is a well-known example of a linear model of communication.
+Aristotle’s communication model is a well-known example of a linear model of communication.
 Greek Scientist Aristotle introduced a linear communication model in 300 BC.
 He designed the model to explain how to provide political and social speech for audiences.
-The model is focused on the message and audience or receiver mainly.
-The five critical components of Aristotle's communication model are speaker, speech, occasion, audience, and effect.
+The model focuses mainly on the message and the audience or receiver.
+The five critical components of Aristotle’s communication model are speaker, speech, occasion, audience, and effect.
 This theory does not mention Feedback; hence, it is a linear communication theory.

 Aristotle's Model of Communication